 Serve the potato soup with a salad or sandwich for a tasty lunch or dinner.

-- 1 tablespoon freshly chopped parsley flakes, plus more for garnish, if desired
+- 1 tablespoon freshly parsley flakes (chopped, plus more for garnish, if desired)

 - 5 cups water (or omit the chicken bouillon and use chicken or vegetable broth)